TheArromar/Projects_and_Write-ups/Projects/EHIR/WannaCry-Simulation_and_Report-EHIR.md

-INDIVIDUAL ASSIGNMENT FOR UNIVERSITY MODULE EHIR (Ethical Hacking and Incident Response)
+# INDIVIDUAL ASSIGNMENT FOR UNIVERSITY MODULE EHIR(Ethical Hacking and Incident Response)

-SIMULATING WANNACRY ATTACK IN LOCAL SAFE VIRTUAL ENVIRONMENT
-SYSTEM HACKING + MALWARE ANALYSIS AND REPORTING
+Simulating WannaCry Attack in a controlled environment.
+(System Hacking + Malware Analysis and Reporting)

 ---